 Diagnostic Radiology

 The Program

 The philosophy of the program allows residents to assume significant clinical responsibility while remaining under supervision of the radiology faculty.
-The complete program (NRMP 1903420C0) includes a clinical year under the supervision of the Transitional Year Program faculty, followed by four years of diagnostic radiology.
+The complete program (NRMP 1903420C0) includes a clinical preliminary year through the Baptist Health Internal Medicine Program, followed by four years of diagnostic radiology.

+Diagnostic Radiology